Workplace impact of artificial intelligence: Changes in work practices

-AI is expected to lead to changes in the skills required of workers, requiring training of existing workers, flexibility, and openness to change.
-The requirement for combining conventional expertise with computer skills may be challenging for existing workers.
-Over-reliance on AI tools may lead to deskilling of some professions.
+Use of AI tools in the workplace may also be more accurately defined as "augmented intelligence" to highlight the augmentation of human intelligence with an AI tool, making specific combinations of human-and-AI action definitively important as contextual choices are made whether human or AI capacities should be put first in different circumstances.
+In some circumstances, over-reliance on AI tools may lead to deskilling of some professions.

-While AI offers convenience and judgement-free interaction, increased reliance—particularly among Generation Z—may reduce interpersonal communication in the workplace and affect social cohesion.
-As AI becomes a substitute for traditional peer collaboration and mentorship, there is a risk of diminishing opportunities for interpersonal skill development and team-based learning.
-This shift could contribute to workplace isolation and changes in team dynamics.
+When AI becomes a substitute for traditional peer collaboration and mentorship, there is a risk of diminishing opportunities for interpersonal skill development and team-based learning.

 Increased monitoring may lead to micromanagement and thus to stress and anxiety.
 A perception of surveillance may also lead to stress.
 Controls for these include consultation with worker groups, extensive testing, and attention to introduced bias.
 Wearable sensors, activity trackers, and augmented reality may also lead to stress from micromanagement, both for assembly line workers and gig workers.
 Gig workers also lack the legal protections and rights of formal workers.